 Washington Monthly magazine rates schools based on their contribution to the public in three broad categories: social mobility, research (producing cutting-edge scholarship and doctoral graduates) and service (encouraging students to give something back to their region and nation).

-UTEP is undeniably holding its own among institutions that historically have been placed at the top of traditional college rankings.
-We are not only redefining public higher education regionally and throughout Texas; with these rankings, we can now confidently say that our impact is being strongly validated across the nation.Washington Monthly’s 2013 National Universities Rankings »
+UTEP offers 72 bachelor’s, 73 master’s and 20 doctoral degree programs.
+UTEP boasts the lowest net price among all research universities in the U.S. and holds its own among institutions that historically have been placed at the top of traditional college rankings.
+UTEP not only redefines public higher education regionally and throughout Texas; with these top rankings, UTEP can confidently say it lives its mission of access and excellence, and the impact of that commitment is strongly validated across the nation.See Washington Monthly’s complete university rankings. »